What are the eligibility requirements?

 What kind of medical care will students receive while attending WLGOS?

 The Wil Lou Gray Opportunity School has an exceptional on-site medical facility that provides best quality “holistic care” to all of our students.
 The facility is staffed with a Health Director, two nurses, a medical assistant, School Social Worker, and Crisis Counselor.
 The unit is staffed 7 days a week, and a Registered Nurse is on call at all times.
 All medications, treatments and procedures are provided through the medical staff.
-General counseling, anger management and alcohol and drug concerns are referred to the school social worker and LPC / social worker.
+General counseling, anger management and alcohol and drug concerns are referred to the School Social Worker and Licensed Professional Counselor.
 This department works to promote the mental and physical wellness of each individual while the students reside with us on campus.